romaneg/bread-and-cheeses/_posts/logbook/2019-08-18-lactic-cheeses_stMarcellin.md

 **0h -> ~+24h, Temperature : ~30°C to room temperature**

-Pour the milk in the pot and let it warm up very gently until it reaches ~30°C.
+1.Pour the milk in the pot and let it warm up very gently until it reaches ~30°C.
-Add the ferments and the rennet.
+Add the ferments.
 Stirr well from bottom to top.
+Wait about 1h.

+2.Add the rennet.
+Stirr well again.
 Let stand at room temperature and forget about it for about 24h (try not to move it, in order not to break the curd).
 If your room temperature is above 26-28°C, you may have to let it ferment less longer (~14-16h is probably enough).

 ![curd for lactic cheese, molding]({{site.baseurl}}/assets/img/cheese/2019-08/lactic-cheese_curd_laddle.jpg)